 Some states, such as Florida, Arizona, and New Jersey, require the form to be filed with a different state government agency.
 Furthermore, some states may use an alternate name for the document, such as “certificate of formation” or “certificate of organization.”

 Although the exact filing requirements differ from state to state, certain information must be included regardless of which state you’re in.
-Here’s the information you must include in your articles of organization.
+Here’s the information you must include when you file articles of organization.

 - Company name: Run a business entity search in your state for the name you want to use.
 Check to see if it’s available or if another company has already registered that name.
 The name must end with an LLC designation, such as “Limited Liability Company,” “LLC” or “L.L.C.”
 There are also certain words that some states don’t allow in an LLC’s name, including “bank,” “trust,” and “insurance.”